valyakuttan/go-notes/src/concurrency/patterns/for_select.md

         case y, not_closed := <- otherchan:

-            //... do stuff with x
+            //... do stuff with y

             //... check not_closed to see if the
             //... channel is closed